Nome, Alaska Muskox Photography Workshop Sept 3-7th 2026

 For five unforgettable days, we’ll explore the wild beauty of Nome at peak fall color.
 A fresh palette of reds, golds, and fiery oranges emerges every morning, beckoning for photographic capture.
 Experienced guides will help you find the right place at the right time, giving you every opportunity to capture dramatic muskox moments and breathtaking fall scenery.

-This month is rutting season, which means you may witness powerful head-to-head clashes and the primal energy of muskox in their element.
+This month marks the rutting season, providing an opportunity to witness powerful head-to-head clashes and the primal energy of muskox in their natural habitat.
 Your camera becomes your storyteller as you freeze those raw, wild moments.

 But the magic doesn’t stop with muskox.
 Nome is a treasure chest of photographic opportunities—migratory birds, sweeping vistas, moody coastal scenes, unique wildlife, and that dreamy Alaskan autumn light that makes everything look painterly.

 We keep this workshop intentionally small so you get personal guidance, space to breathe, and room to create.
-It’s remote, wild, intimate, and absolutely unforgettable—the kind of experience that transforms your portfolio and fills you with that “why I fell in love with photography” feeling all over again.
+This remote, wild, intimate, and absolutely unforgettable experience will transform your portfolio and rekindle your love for photography.

-If Alaska has been calling your name… this is your sign to answer it.
+If Alaska has been calling your name… This is your sign to respond to that call.

-A little bit about the Musk Ox of Alaska
+Here is some information about the Musk Ox of Alaska.

 The musk ox (Ovibos moschatus) is a stocky, long-haired animal with a slight shoulder hump and a very short tail.
 They have long guard hair that hangs nearly to the ground and looks like a skirt.
 Both male and female musk oxen have horns, but the horns of bulls are larger and heavier than those of cows.
 The horns of bulls develop large bases that nearly span the entire forehead.
 The coat consists of a long, coarse outer layer and a short, fine underhair.
 The underhair is collected by the locals and sold by the ounce for raw material at $45 per ounce.
 Coloration of the Greenland muskox, the race found in Alaska, is generally dark brown with creamy-colored hair on the “saddle,” forehead, and legs.
 Musk oxen have cloven hooves, all four of which are the same size.
 Their Greenlandic name, Umimmak, means long-bearded ox.
 What makes them so unique is their long, brown, shaggy coats.
 Contributing to the bulk, their fur is actually double-layered for insulation against the cold.